 Welcome from the Director

-Our graduates are all ABR certified and the program has enjoyed an extremely high ABR board pass rate for over 18 years.
-100% of our graduates pursue fellowship training and nearly half end up in academia.
-We have a wonderful network of graduates who frequently return to teach and advise our residents.
+100% of our graduates pursue fellowship training and more than half end up in academia.
+We have a wonderful record of success on the Core and Certifying exams and outstanding fellowship placement.
+Our graduates maintain a connection to our program, frequently returning to teach and advise our residents.

 Reading about Mount Auburn radiology cannot relay the sense of community, academic curiosity, professional and personal support, and camaraderie that our residents share.
 We love coming to work every day and look forward to learning and teaching in an enjoyable, supportive and academically stimulating environment.

-Explore this section to learn more about our program, and then connect with us on Facebook, Twitter or Instagram for news and updates.
+Explore this section to learn more about our program, and then connect with us on Facebook, X, or Instagram for news and updates.

 Thank you for your interest in our program.